danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 ## Solidifying our mental model

-With that covered, we're now ready to build the Lambda Authorizer and the Account API.
+With that covered, we're ready to build the Lambda Authorizer and the Account API.
 But before we do, let's take a step back and solidify our mental model first.

 To summarize, we need the following components to protect our API:

 - Auth0 as the third party auth provider to issue- and help verify bearer tokens.
-- AWS APIG to represent the Account API.
+- AWS APIG to represent the API.
 - A Lambda Authorizer to verify tokens with Auth0.
 - A Lambda handler for the `GET /profile` endpoint to return the profile data.
 - `curl` as the client to send HTTP requests to the API with a token.

-We can visualize how these components will interact with each other, like this:
+We can visualize how these components will interact with each other like this:

 <figure>
   <img src="./img/auth-flow.png" alt="Image that shows an auth flow diagram.">